 Afterward, it was my turn to take the lead.
 “The Viscountess of Dover is in our enemy’s employ.”

-John’s gaze sharpened on me.
+John’s gaze sharpened.
 “How did you discover that?”

 “She locked us into the upstairs powder room,” I said, before launching into a full retelling of our brief encounter.

 “And you’re sure she was acting out of a good heart?”
 Henry asked afterward.
 “That she wasn’t ordered to warn you for some hidden reason?”